berkaykrc/task-manager-api/README.md

 ### Dockerfile

 The `Dockerfile` defines the environment for a single Django server Docker container.
 It specifies the base image, the dependencies, and the commands to run when the container starts.
-It uses the official Python 3.8 slim-buster image as a base image, sets some environment variables, installs the Python dependencies listed in the `requirements.txt` file, and runs the Django server.
+It uses the official Python 3.8 slim-buster image as a base image, sets some environment variables, installs the Python dependencies listed in the pyproject.toml, and runs the Django server.

 ### compose.yaml